30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 - Recognize how strategic choices in terms of product design, marketing, go to market, value chain design impact economic success and financial sustainability.

 - Assess strategic options for long-term competitive advantage and international growth in businesses with major importance of creativity, branding and a global scope of activities.

 - Design and develop business plans.

-- Discuss and promote your idea and business plan in front of a potential investor/accellerator.
+- Discuss and promote their idea and business plan in front of an audience

 - Online lectures